jbcodeforce/eda-studies/docs/event-storming/index.md

 ![evt-stm-insight-cntnr](./images/evt-stm-insight-cntnr.PNG)

-The second diagram captures insights that could trigger recommendations to adjust ship course or speed in response to expected severe weather forcasts for the route ahead or predicted congestion and expected docking and unloading delays at the next port of call.
+The second diagram captures insights that could trigger recommendations to adjust ship course or speed in response to expected severe weather forecasts for the route ahead or predicted congestion and expected docking and unloading delays at the next port of call.

 ![evt-stm-insight-ship](./images/evt-stm-insight-ship.PNG)

 ## Design iteration

-Attention we are not proposing to apply a waterfall approach, but before starting the deeper implementation with iterations, we want to spend sometime to define in more details what we want to build, how to organize the CI/CD projects and pipeline, select the development, test and product plaform, and define epics, user stories, components, microservices...
+Attention we are not proposing to apply a waterfall approach, but before starting the deeper implementation with iterations, we want to spend sometime to define in more details what we want to build, how to organize the CI/CD projects and pipeline, select the development, test and product platform, and define epics, user stories, components, microservices...
 This iteration can take from few hours to a week, depending on the expected MVP goals.

 For an event-driven solution a MVP for a single application should not take more than 3 to 4 iterations.